MLB Network: Carriage

 The network has signed contracts with numerous cable and satellite carriers, including DirecTV, Dish Network, Verizon Fios, Cablevision, Charter Communications, Comcast, Cox Communications, and U-verse TV.
 In a deal that was pioneered by other sports league owned channels, MLB tied carriage of MLB Network to the ability to carry the popular out of market MLB Extra Innings package.
 In return, cable and satellite providers were offered a minority share of the new network.

 Satellite radio

-The network also features a radio arm on Sirius XM, MLB Network Radio (channel 89) that simulcasts some MLB Network television content such as MLB Tonight and Hot Stove among its own schedule of original programming and podcasts, along with national play-by-play from games broadcast by Major League Baseball on ESPN Radio or highlight coverage from other team radio networks; formerly known as MLB Home Plate before the 2010 season, it took its current name on April 4, 2010.
+The network also features a radio arm on SiriusXM, MLB Network Radio (channel 89) that simulcasts some MLB Network television content such as MLB Tonight and Hot Stove among its own schedule of original programming and podcasts, along with national play-by-play from games broadcast by Major League Baseball on ESPN Radio or highlight coverage from other team radio networks; formerly known as MLB Home Plate before the 2010 season, it took its current name on April 4, 2010.